luraess/parallel-gpu-workshop-JuliaCon21/README.md

 ### Performance considerations
 Efficient algorithms should minimise the time to solution.
 For iterative algorithms this means:
-1. Ensure fast iterations
+1. Keep the iteration count as low as possible
-2. Keep the iteration count as low as possible
+2. Ensure fast iterations

-We just achieved (2.) with the implicit damped approach.
-Let's fix (1.).
+We just achieved (1.) with the implicit damped approach.
+Let's fix (2.).

 Many-core processors as GPUs are throughput-oriented systems that use their massive parallelism to hide latency.
 On the scientific application side, most algorithms require only a few operations or flops compared to the amount of numbers or bytes accessed from main memory, and thus are significantly memory bound; the Flop/s metric is no longer the most adequate for reporting performance.
 This status motivated the development of a memory throughput-based performance evaluation metric, `T_eff`, to evaluate the performance of iterative stencil-based solvers \[[1][JuliaCon20a]\].